plotly/plotly.py/doc/python/mapbox-density-heatmaps.md

 <!-- #region -->
 ### Mapbox Maps

+> Mapbox traces are deprecated and may be removed in a future version of Plotly.py.

 The earlier examples using `px.density_mapbox` and `go.Densitymap` use Maplibre for rendering.
 These traces were introduced in Plotly.py 5.24.
 These trace types are now the recommended way to make tile-based density heatmaps.
 There are also traces that use Mapbox: `density_mapbox` and `go.Densitymapbox`.

 To use these trace types, in some cases you _may_ need a Mapbox account and a public [Mapbox Access Token](https://www.mapbox.com/studio).
 See our [Mapbox Map Layers](/python/mapbox-layers/) documentation for more information.